Graduate Federal Loan Programs

 Federal Direct Student Loan

 A Federal Direct Student Loan is a loan provided by the Department of Education.
-For 2012-2013, graduate students are no longer eligible to receive Federal Direct Subsidized Loans.
+Graduate students are no longer eligible to receive Federal Direct Subsidized Loans.
 All direct student loans for graduate students are unsubsidized.
-The interest rate for unsubsidized loans is fixed at 6.8%.
-There is a 1% origination fee.
+The interest rate for unsubsidized loans is fixed at 3.86%.
+There is a 1.051% origination fee.
 The total amount of unsubsidized loan funds a graduate student may borrow for the academic year is $20,500.
 The aggregate limit for subsidized and unsubsidized loans together is $138,500.
 Students can access their federal student loan borrowing history by visiting the the National Student Loan Data System website.

 - If a student has been awarded a Federal Direct Student Loan, we will certify the loan upon the submission of all required documents.
 We will assume the amount specified in the award letter is being accepted, unless the student specifically notifies us to cancel the loan.
 Students may cancel all or a portion of their federal loans at any time.